Pubs in Cambridge that should be on your bucket list

 Set at one of the most scenic areas in Cambridge, the Mill Pond, is both popular with locals and visitors to Cambridge.
 It offers a good selection of ales, excellent home-cooked food, and it organises a ‘meet the brewer’ event once per year.

-A much loved, cosy and friendly pub just a few minutes walk from the station.
+A much loved, cosy and friendly pub just a few minutes walk from the station will be closing in October 2021.
 The walls and ceiling of the Flying Pig are adorned with an eclectic collection of old posters and pig paraphernalia.
 Excellent ales, wine and basic pub grub served at weekdays lunchtime.

 One of the only few pubs in Cambridge, which apart from bar snacks don’t sell pub food.
 The Champion of the Thames is a lovely cosy pub in the historic centre of Cambridge serving excellent ale.
 Great pub for a drink, especially in the winter when you can curl up around the fire.